 Don’t despair if you can’t have a fire at your picnic.
 If you have a cooling bag for summer use, you can also use it in winter to keep food warm.
 And don’t forget the cakes!
 There is no picnic without them, but in winter you might want to make them a bit more spicy and heavy than you would in summer.
 Chocolate and chili cupcakes are yummy in the cold, and so is a slice of fruitcake.

-- Another well known winter art activity is making snow angels.
+- Make snow angels.
 Of course you can also make other kinds of snow prints by, for example, creatively falling down in the snow.
 Merriment guaranteed.

 - If you’re allowed, cook lovely food and warm your tootsies over an open campfire.